 I got to experience the click-clack of Mahjong tiles firsthand during a family visit when my uncle decided to buy a complete Mahjong tile set and table.
 It would take an entirely different essay to explain Mahjong rules, but needless to say, I was beyond confused when I first started playing.
 The rules and scoring system were incredibly complex, but winning big always filled me with such exhilaration that I eventually bought my own Mahjong set and table and practiced at home.

-Mahjong is not simply about luck; strategy is required to win.
+Mahjong is not simply about luck—strategy is required to win.
 I have yet to unlock the perfect Mahjong strategy.
 However, with each game I played, I started noticing more details about the game.
 Prioritizing being the first to win, or getting the best set, was something I learned from watching tournaments online.
 I realized that the set I obtained at the end was dependent on other players.
 Each tile other players discarded was my “make it or break it” moment, so I learned to estimate the chances of getting better sets by observing the discard pile.
-Discarding my tiles required thinking; the next tile I discard could be someone else’s winning tile.
+Discarding my own tiles required strategy too; the next tile I discard could be someone else’s winning tile.
 Again, by looking at the discard pile, I was able to roughly predict the sets that other players are trying to obtain.
 This method, which I honed over several months of hours playing Mahjong every day, brought me many wins.

 In an environment where games like Monopoly are huge, I find uniqueness in playing Mahjong.
 Not only does it hold significance in my heritage as a Chinese person, the countless hours of playing have allowed me to obtain and hone my risk-taking, adaptation, and observational skills.
 However, as Mahjong players in Indonesia are scarce, finding players internationally would add to my joy in playing Mahjong.